 Related terms: afib, a-Fib, arrhythmia

-Arrhythmias (heart rhythm disorders) are generally divided into two categories: ventricular and supraventricular.
-Ventricular arrhythmias occur in the lower chambers of the heart, called the ventricles.
-Supraventricular arrhythmias occur in the area above the ventricles, usually in the upper chambers of the heart, called the atria.
-Fibrillation, the most serious form of arrhythmia, is fast, uncoordinated beats, which are contractions of individual heart-muscle fibers.
+Fibrillation, the most serious form of arrhythmia (heart rhythm disorder), is fast, uncoordinated beats, which are contractions of individual heart-muscle fibers.
 Atrial fibrillation (also called AFib or AF) is the most common type of supraventricular arrhythmia with irregular beats that are too fast (tachycardia).

 The Heart Problem You're Not Worried About